Privacy Statement

 What happens if I interact with any of NZISM’s content providers, advertisers or partners?

 When you use our website, you may interact with third parties that advertise with us or provide content or link through our sites.
-We do not control them or what they do and if you provide them with personal information, even while using our sites or services, they may not follow the same privacy policies as us.
+We do not control them and if you provide them with personal information, even while using our sites or services, they may not follow the same privacy policies as us.
 We recommend you check any relevant privacy policies before providing your personal information to any third party.

 How does NZISM use Cookies and similar tracking technologies?